Table of Contents

 Microscopic (histologic) description

-- Well defined nests of relatively bland appearing cells surrounded by a variably cellular bands of desmoplastic stroma
+- Well defined nests of relatively bland appearing cells surrounded by variably cellular bands of desmoplastic stroma

 - Cells are small, uniformly spindled to large eosinophilic epithelioid cells